-However, it’s also very powerful if you’re technical and know how to setup a proper configuration.
-You can not only track goals, like form submissions or product purchases, but you can also set up behavioral events, like scroll-depth.
+However, it’s also very powerful if you’re technical and know how to set up a proper configuration.
+Not only can you track goals, like form submissions or product purchases, but you can also set up behavioral events, like scroll-depth.

-HotJar is my favorite user experience analytics tool.
+Hotjar is my favorite user experience analytics tool.
 It’s got some qualitative tools, such as on-site poll, surveys, and session replays.
-Where Google Analytics can help you uncover the “what” and “where” of user behavior, these tools can help you start to tiptoe into the “why.”
+Where Google Analytics can help you uncover the “what” and “where” of user behavior, Hotjar’s tools can help you start to tiptoe into the “why.”

 In addition, they also provide some quantitative tools such as heat maps.
-These allow you to get a good visual picture of where you visitors are clicking and scrolling.
+These allow you to get a good visual picture of where your visitors are clicking and scrolling.

 One use case I love HotJar (outside of CRO) for is to source interesting content ideas:

 In the example above, follow-up questions are asked based on what users answered to a previous question.
 Their responses can then be used to inform your content going forward.

 Best for: A/B testing changes to your site’s pages.

 Why we like it: Google Optimize harnesses the power of their analytics and statistical tools to help businesses find what your site visitors engage with most and hone in on areas that need improvement.
 Statistical modeling tools simulate real-world performance for any tests you’d like to perform.